liberalscorp/Monitoring-App/README.md

 Digital Forensics project idea

-This repo only contains code for the environment setup to monitor traffic.
+This repo only contains code to monitor traffic for a test environment.